alihaghani/alihaghani.me/blog/mitsubishi-delica-importing-from-japan.md

 | ![Auction photo](./media/mitsubishi-delica-importing-from-japan/delica-auction-3.JPG) | ![Auction photo](./media/mitsubishi-delica-importing-from-japan/delica-auction-4.JPG)  |
 | ![Auction photo](./media/mitsubishi-delica-importing-from-japan/delica-auction-5.JPG) | ![Auction photo](./media/mitsubishi-delica-importing-from-japan/delica-auction-6.JPG)  |

-A few hours before the auction started, I would get better photos which would highlight the car's condition and defects.
+A few hours before the auction started, I would get the auction inspection photos which would highlight the car's condition and defects.
 Using those and William's input, I would make the call on whether I would bid on the van and if so, what my maximum landed price would be.
-Based on my max landed price (which includes shipping, taxes, and other fees), William would calculate the maximum auction bid and someone would participate in the auction on my behalf.
+Based on my max landed price (which includes shipping, taxes, and other fees) , William would calculate the maximum auction bid and someone would participate in the auction on my behalf.
 During this 2-month period, I bid on 10 or so vans.
 A lot of them went for much more than I expected which was pretty demoralizing.

 | ![Auction inspection photo](./media/mitsubishi-delica-importing-from-japan/delica-auction-inspection-1.JPG) | ![Auction inspection photo](./media/mitsubishi-delica-importing-from-japan/delica-auction-inspection-2.JPG)  |
 |:---:|:---:|